mkruglikov/Fool/README.md

   - tell the weather from Open Weather;
   - recognize and remember RFID tags;
   - make Wikipedia queries;
+  - translate from Russian to English or Chinese;
   - GPIO, turn on/off colors of the LED.

 ### Video demonstration: